The Stages

 In this stage, we explore our sense of identity, our sense of “me”.

-Once stage 4 is complete, exploring reactivity becomes available.
+Once we’re ready to move beyond stage 3, we can begin to explore reactivity.
 We can begin to explore the mechanisms of reactivity, and find it can bring about a significant quietening - where reactivity gives up for good.
 No more anxiety, anger, frustration.
 Life becomes much simpler after this.

 This final stage encapsulates a number of subtle inquiries, including space/time and further levels of identity.
 When completed, this stage commonly leaves the client with a deep sense of ‘knowing’ that can be invaluable throughout life.